marsgroves/CYBERSECURITY/WebDevelopment/WebDevelopment.md

 The request method is `POST`.

-The `Upgrade-Insecure-Requests*: 1` header is the browser requesting an encrypted response.
+The `Upgrade-Insecure-Requests: 1` header is the browser requesting an encrypted response.

 The request shown in the example above does **NOT** have a session associated with it because the request DOES NOT have a `Cookie` header set.